Robustly Optimal Mechanisms for Selling Multiple Goods: Introduction

-Although worst-case revenue maximization, employed by the current paper, is a natural way to extend the standard Bayesian framework,\footnote{The maximin approach has a long tradition in economics starting with \cite{wald1950} and has a well-known axiomatic foundation via ambiguity aversion (see \cite{gilboa-schmeidler1989}).} several authors have also considered other notions of robustness in mechanism design. \cite{bergemann2008pricing}, \cite{guo2019robust} and \cite{koccyiugit2018robust} study the minimization of regret---namely, a revenue shortfall of the chosen mechanism relative to the complete-information optimal mechanism.
-In particular, \cite{koccyiugit2018robust} finds a regret-minimizing mechanism for selling multiple items, with known means and rectangular domain, which parallels a case treated in \Cref{app:domain}.
-Another objective that is popular in algorithmic mechanism design is the revenue ratio of simple mechanisms (often separate sales and pure bundling) to all mechanisms across all or a restricted set of valuation distributions.
-As the number of items grows large, the ratio tends to zero when the distributed is unrestriected (\cite{briest2010,hart2013}) and is bounded away from zero when item values are independently distributed (\cite{babaioff2014simple,hart2012approximate,li2013revenue}).
+Second, the current paper contributes to the literature on robust mechanism design.
+Many authors study optimal mechanisms under the worst-case distribution of states.
+To the best of our knowledge, \cite{scarf1957minmax} was the first to adopt this approach in inventory management. \cite{carroll2015linearcontracts, carroll2019infoscore} apply the approach to contracting settings. \cite{bergemannschlag2008pricing} and \cite{ carrasco2018optimalselling} solve the single-item monopoly problem with neighborhood restrictions and moment conditions, respectively. \cite{distributionallyRobust2019}, \cite{brooks2021maxmin}, \cite{He2019RobustlyOptimal} and \cite{che2022robustly} extend the framework to the multi-buyer auction setting, but still with one item.
+As already discussed, \cite{carroll2017robustness} applies the robust mechanism design approach to a multi-item sale problem with known marginals, making it the closest antecedent of the current paper.
+We develop his framework further and provide a robustness-based rationale for general forms of categorical bundling, which include separate sales and pure bundling as special cases.\footnote{ Although worst-case revenue maximization is a natural way to extend the standard Bayesian framework, several authors have also considered other notions of robustness in mechanism design. \cite{bergemann2008pricing}, \cite{guo2019robust} and \cite{koccyiugit2018robust} study the minimization of regret---namely, a revenue shortfall of the chosen mechanism relative to the complete-information optimal mechanism.
+In particular, \cite{koccyiugit2018robust} finds a regret-minimizing mechanism for selling multiple items with known means and rectangular domain, which parallels the case treated in \Cref{app:domain}.
+Another objective popular in algorithmic mechanism design is the revenue ratio of simple mechanisms (often separate sales and pure bundling) to all mechanisms across all or a restricted set of valuation distributions.
+As the number of items grows large, the ratio tends to zero when the distributed is unrestricted (\cite{briest2010,hart2013}) and is bounded away from zero when item values are independently distributed (\cite{babaioff2014simple,hart2012approximate,li2013revenue}).} In addition, to our knowledge, our necessity result of a robustly optimal mechanism is new to the literature.